-How to Write a Sympathy Card When You Don’t Know What to Say
+How to Write a Pet Sympathy Card – What to Say When Someone Loses a Pet

 Why it feels so hard